gsmofgsm/LCLaravel6FromScratch/NOTE.md

 wildcard must in this case match the controller variable name.
 Though they do not need to match when no route model binding.
 (In this case the order matters) And route model biding automatically find Or Fail

+* Model::create()
+When using Article::create(), be aware of mass assignment protection and add $fillable in the model